department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 Yes.
 You can file a claim up to 180 days before leaving the service.
 We refer to this first claim as your original claim.

 - **If you have 90-180 days left on active duty**, you may be able to file a predischarge claim through the Benefits Delivery at Discharge (BDD) program.
 This may help speed up the claim decision process so you can get your benefits sooner.
-[Find out how to file a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim).
+[Find out how to file a predischarge claim](/disability-benefits/apply/predischarge-claim).

 - **If you have less than 90 days left on active duty**, you can't file your claim through the BDD program.
-But you can still file prior to discharge, and your claim will be processed after separation as a fully developed or standard claim.
-[Learn more about the evidence needed for fully developed and standard claims](/disability-benefits/apply/evidence/).
+But you can still file before you're discharged, and your claim will be processed after separation as a fully developed or standard claim.
+[Learn more about fully developed and standard claims](/disability-benefits/apply/evidence/).

 </div>
 </li>